random689/tp/docs/DeveloperGuide.md

     * 2a1.
 NewAddressBook tells the user that they are already at the oldest change.
 No action is taken.

       Use case ends.

-#### Use Case 14: Quitting meetings window

-**Preconditions:** The meeting window is already open.

-**MSS**

-1. User requests to quit the meeting window from the meeting window.
-2. NewAddressBook exits the meeting window.

-    Use case ends.

-#### Use Case 15: Quitting the application

-**MSS**

-1. User requests to quit the application.
-2. NewAddressBook quits.

-    Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 students without a noticeable sluggishness in performance for typical usage.
+3. Should be able to hold up to 1000 teachers without a noticeable sluggishness in performance for typical usage.
+4. Should be able to hold up to 1000 meetings without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+5. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+6. Should work without requiring an installer.

 ### Glossary